apache/maven-site/content/markdown/pom.md

 * `<url>`:
   This is the core of the distributionManagement repository element.
 It specifies both the location and the transport protocol used to transfer a built artifact (and POM file, and checksum data) to the repository.
-  Notice that the url to download from the repository is often different: publishing (using distributionManagement repository url) can be done with scp protocol or a REST API, while download is often basic https (GET).
-Distribution management repository url and (download) repository url are the same only when you can do for example HTTPS PUT for upload and HTTPS GET for download from the same web server.
+  Notice that the url to download from the repository is often different: publishing (using distributionManagement repository url) can be done by a variety of protocols (with SCP, HTTP POST, HTTP PUT, FTP, ...) while download is in most cases HTTP GET.
+Distribution management repository url and (download) repository url are the same only when you can do upload and download based on the same URL and with the same protocol (for example HTTP PUT for upload and HTTP GET for download).

 * `<layout>`:
   These are the same types and purpose as the layout element defined in the repository element.